Temporal Sparse Autoencoders: Leveraging the Sequential Nature of Language for Interpretability: Experimental Evaluation

 \textbf{Hyperparameters.} We train Pythia SAEs on layer 8 and Gemma SAEs on layer 12.
-All SAEs are trained with the BatchTopK activation (batch-$k$-sparsity of 20), a dimensionality of 16k features, and the auxiliary loss from \citep{bussmann2025learning, gao2024scaling}.
-These layers and hyperparameters are chosen to allow for comparability with pretrained and evaluated SAEs on Neuronpedia \citep{neuronpedia}.
-Temporal and Matryoshka SAEs are trained with 20\%-80\% feature splits, where for T-SAEs the 20\% are the high-level features.
-We use a regularization parameter of 1.0 on the temporal loss for all T-SAEs.
-For ablations on hyperparameters, please see Section \ref{sec:ablations}.
+All SAEs are trained with the BatchTopK activation ($k$=20), 16k features, and the auxiliary loss from \citep{bussmann2025learning, gao2024scaling}.
+These models, layers, and hyperparameters are chosen to allow for comparability with pretrained and evaluated SAEs on Neuronpedia \citep{neuronpedia}.
+Temporal and Matryoshka SAEs are trained with 20\%-80\% feature splits, where for Temporal SAEs the 20\% are the high-level features.
+We use a regularization parameter of 1.0 on the temporal loss for all Temporal SAEs.
+For ablations on hyperparameters, see Section \ref{sec:ablations}.